bagder/http3-explained/en/h3-streams.md

 HTTP requests done over HTTP/3 use a specific set of streams.

+## HTTP/3 frames

+HTTP/3 means setting up QUIC streams and sending over a set of frames to the other end.
+There's but a small fixed number (eight!) of known frames in HTTP/3.
+The most important ones are probably:

+- HEADERS, that sends compressed HTTP headers
+- DATA, sends binary data contents
+- GOAWAY, please shutdown this connection

 ## HTTP Request

 The client sends its HTTP request on a client-initiated *bidirectional* QUIC